vfarcic/docker-flow/articles/proxy.md

 Deploying Without Downtime
 --------------------------

 When a new release is pulled, running `docker-compose up` will stop the containers running the old release and run the new one in their place.
 The problem with that approach is downtime.
 Between stopping the old release and running the new in its place, there is downtime.
-No matter whether it is one millisecond or a full minute, a new container needs to start and the service inside it needs to initialize.
+No matter whether it is one millisecond or a full minute, a new container needs to start, and the service inside it needs to initialize.

 We can solve this by setting up a proxy with health checks.
 However, that would still require running multiple instances of the service (as you definitely should).
 The process would be to stop one instance and bring the new release in its place.
-During the downtime of that instance, proxy would redirect the requests to one of the other instances.
+During the downtime of that instance, the proxy would redirect the requests to one of the other instances.
 Then, when the first instance is running the new release and the service inside it is initialized, we would continue repeating the process with the other instances.
 This process can become very complicated and would prevent you from using Docker Compose *scale* command.

 The better solution is to deploy the new release using the *blue-green* deployment process.
 If you are unfamiliar with it, please read the [Blue-Green Deployment](https://technologyconversations.com/2016/02/08/blue-green-deployment/) article.
 In a nutshell, the process deploys the new release in parallel with the old one.
-Throughout the process, proxy should continue sending all requests to the old release.
-Once the deployment is finished and the service inside the container is initialized, proxy should be reconfigured to send all the requests to the new release and the old one can be stopped.
+Throughout the process, the proxy should continue sending all requests to the old release.
+Once the deployment is finished and the service inside the container is initialized, the proxy should be reconfigured to send all the requests to the new release and the old one can be stopped.
 With a process like this, we can avoid downtime.
 The problem is that Swarm does not support *blue-green* deployment.

 Scaling Containers Using Relative Numbers
 -----------------------------------------

 *Docker Compose* makes it very easy to scale services to a fixed number.
 We can specify how many instances of a container we want to run and watch the magic unfold.
 When combined with Docker Swarm, the result is an easy way to manage containers inside a cluster.
 Depending on how many instances are already running, Docker Compose will increase (or decrease) the number of running containers so that the desired result is achieved.

 The problem is that Docker Compose always expects a fixed number as the parameter.
-That can very limiting when dealing with production deployments.
-In many cases, we do not want to know how many instances are already running but, simply, send a signal to increase (or decrease) the capacity by some factor.
+That can be very limiting when dealing with production deployments.
+In many cases, we do not want to know how many instances are already running but send a signal to increase (or decrease) the capacity by some factor.
 For example, we might have an increase in traffic and want to increase the capacity by three instances.
 Similarly, if the demand for some service decreases, we might want the number of running instances to decrease by some factor and, in that way, free resources for other services and processes.
 This necessity is even more evident when we move towards autonomous and automated [Self-Healing Systems](http://technologyconversations.com/2016/01/26/self-healing-systems/) where human interactions are reduced to a minimum.

 On top of the lack of relative scaling, *Docker Compose* does not know how to maintain the same number of running instances when a new container is deployed.

 Proxy Reconfiguration After The New Release Is Tested
 -----------------------------------------------------

 The need for dynamic reconfiguration of the proxy becomes evident soon after we adopt microservices architecture.
 Containers allow us to pack them as immutable entities and Swarm lets us deploy them inside a cluster.
-The adoption of immutability through containers and cluster orchestrators like Swarm resulted in a huge increase in interest and adoption of microservices and, with them, increase in deployment frequency.
+The adoption of immutability through containers and cluster orchestrators like Swarm resulted in a huge increase in interest and adoption of microservices and, with them, the increase in deployment frequency.
 Unlike monolithic applications that forced us to deploy infrequently, now we can deploy often.
 Even if you do not adopt continuous deployment (each commit goes to production), you are likely to start deploying your microservices more often.
 That might be once a week, once a day, or multiple times a day.
-No matter the frequency, there is a strong need to reconfigure the proxy every time a new release is deployed.
+No matter the frequency, there is a high need to reconfigure the proxy every time a new release is deployed.
 Swarm will run containers somewhere inside the cluster, and proxy needs to be reconfigured to redirect requests to all the instances of the new release.
 That reconfiguration needs to be dynamic.
 That means that there must be a process that retrieves information from the service registry, changes the configuration of the proxy and, finally, reloads it.

 There are several commonly used approaches to this problem.

 Manual proxy reconfiguration should be discarded for obvious reasons.
-Frequent deploys mean that there is no time for an operator to manually change the configuration.
-Even if time is not of essence, manual reconfiguration adds "human factor" to the process and we are known to make mistakes.
+Frequent deploys mean that there is no time for an operator to change the configuration manually.
+Even if time is not of the essence, manual reconfiguration adds "human factor" to the process, and we are known to make mistakes.

 There are quite a few tools that monitor Docker events or entries to the registry and reconfigure proxy whenever a new container is run or an old one is stopped.
 The problem with those tools is that they do not give us enough time to test the new release.
-If there is a bug or a feature is not fully complete, our users will suffer.
-Proxy reconfiguration should be performed only after a set of tests is run and the new release is validated.
+If there is a bug or a feature is not entirely complete, our users will suffer.
+Proxy reconfiguration should be performed only after a set of tests is run, and the new release is validated.

 We can use tools like [Consul Template](https://github.com/hashicorp/consul-template) or [ConfD](https://github.com/kelseyhightower/confd) into our deployment scripts.
-Both are truly great and work well but require quite a lot of plumbing before they are truly incorporated into the deployment process.
+Both are great and work well but require quite a lot of plumbing before they are truly incorporated into the deployment process.

 Solving The Problems
 --------------------

 [Docker Flow](https://github.com/vfarcic/docker-flow) is the project that solves the problems we discussed.
 Its goal is to provide features that are not currently available in the Docker's ecosystem.
-It does not replace any of the ecosystem's features, but builds on top of them.
+It does not replace any of the ecosystem's features but builds on top of them.

 Docker Flow Walkthrough
 =======================